VISIT OUR ART STORE ▶

 Step 1: Mixing the Perfect Grey for White Daisies

-Painting white flowers on white paper sounds tricky at first.
-But in nature, white isn’t just plain white—it’s made up of soft shadows in grey, yellow, and other colors.
+Painting white flowers on white paper may seem tricky at first.
+But in nature, white isn’t just plain white—it’s made up of soft shadows in grey, yellow, and other subtle tones.

-So, to paint the white daisies, I will start by mixing the perfect grey.
+So, to paint the white daisies, the artist begins by mixing the perfect grey.

 Gather the leftover paints